stakewise/helm-charts/operator/geth/README.md

 ## Introduction

-Can be used to deploy private ETH1 chain or its components (bootnode, miner or node) on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+Can be used to deploy private ETH1 chain node on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites